 “I am not saying to you that capitalist discourse is rotten, on the contrary… It is the cleverest discourse that we have made, but it is no less headed for a blowout.
 This is because it is untenable… a little inversion between the S1 and $… that consumes itself so that it is consumed.”

 Thus the structure of discourse can be seen to be founded on a topologising of Freud’s Project.
 And through the elaboration of this topology with the support of the Project, it becomes possible to distinguish the four discourses from their perverse forms, and to suggest a different way of ‘reading’ what an organisation is.

 Again using the Maturana language, I am not trying to formulate the organisation in terms of its viability – this would be to confuse the physical substrate of the organisation with the processes of organisation themselves.
 It is organisation of the identifications supported by the organisation I am interested in, so that I am examining a kind of co-ontological drift by a multiplicity of organisations of ‘s which are somehow organised in relation to each other through the effects of their respective valencies to , and insofar as the -systems and -complexes are coordinated in the ways in which they organise the pleasure-reality dialectic under the effects of a valent can be thought of as a system as a whole.

-The form this takes is as an Economy of Discourses , in which I formulate the identifications supported by the organisation in terms of the way the economy ‘locks’ together around an underlying topology which, at a higher order of complexity, can be described in terms of the structuring effects of the ‘quadripod’.
+The form this takes is as an Economy of Discourses , in which I formulate the identifications supported by the organisation in terms of the way the economy ‘locks’ together around an underlying topology which, at a different order of complexity, can be described in terms of the structuring effects of the ‘quadripod’.